-- non-U.S. government taxes, regulations and permit requirements; - U.S. and non-U.S. government tariffs, trade restrictions, price and exchange controls and other regulatory requirements; - anti-corruption laws, including the Foreign Corrupt Practices Act of 1977, as amended ("FCPA"); - economic weakness, including inflation, natural disasters, war, events of terrorism or political instability in particular non-U.S. countries; - fluctuations in currency exchange rates, which could result in increased operating expenses and reduced revenues, and other obligations related to doing business in another country; - production shortages resulting from any events affecting raw material supply or manufacturing capabilities aboard; and - changes in diplomatic and trade relationships.
+- non-U.S. government taxes, regulations and permit requirements; - U.S. and non-U.S. government tariffs, trade restrictions, price and exchange controls and other regulatory requirements; - anti-corruption laws, including the Foreign Corrupt Practices Act of 1977, as amended ("FCPA"); - economic weakness, including inflation, natural disasters, war, events of terrorism or political instability in particular non-U.S. countries; - fluctuations in currency exchange rates, which could result in increased operating expenses and reduced revenues, and other obligations related to doing business in another country; - · production shortages resulting from any events affecting raw material supply or manufacturing capabilities aboard; and - changes in diplomatic and trade relationships.

 Our business activities outside of the U.S. are subject to the FCPA and similar anti-bribery or anti-corruption laws, regulations or rules of other countries in which we operate.
 The FCPA and similar anti-corruption laws generally prohibit offering, promising, giving, or authorizing others to give anything of value, either directly or indirectly, to non-U.S. government officials in order to improperly influence any act or decision, secure any other improper advantage, or obtain or retain business.
 The FCPA also requires public companies to make and keep books and records that accurately and fairly reflect the transactions of the company and to devise and maintain an adequate system of internal accounting controls.
 Our business is heavily regulated and therefore involves significant interaction with public officials, including officials of non-U.S. governments.
 Additionally, in many other countries, the health care providers who prescribe pharmaceuticals are employed by their government, and the purchasers of pharmaceuticals are government entities; therefore, any dealings with these prescribers and purchasers may be subject to regulation under the FCPA.
-Recently the U.S. Securities and Exchange Commission ("SEC") and the U.S. Department of Justice have increased their FCPA enforcement activities with respect to pharmaceutical companies.
+Recently the SEC and the U.S. Department of Justice have increased their FCPA enforcement activities with respect to pharmaceutical companies.
 In addition, under the Dodd-Frank Wall Street Reform and Consumer Protection Act ("Dodd-Frank"), private individuals who report to the SEC original information that leads to successful enforcement actions may be eligible for a monetary award.
-We are engaged in ongoing efforts that are designed to ensure our compliance with these laws, including our distributors, wholesalers, agents, contractors, and other partners) will comply with anti-bribery laws.
+We are engaged in ongoing efforts that are designed to ensure our compliance with these laws, including due diligence, training, policies, procedures and internal controls.
+However, there is no certainty that all employees and third-party business partners (including our distributors, wholesalers, agents, contractors, and other partners) will comply with anti-bribery laws.
 In particular, we do not control the actions of manufacturers and other third-party agents, although we may be liable for their actions.
-Violation of these laws may result in civil or criminal sanctions, which could include monetary fines, criminal penalties, and disgorgement of past profits, which could have a material adverse impact on our business and financial condition.
+Violation of these laws may result in civil or criminal sanctions, which could include monetary fines, criminal penalties, and disgorgement of past profits, which could have a material adverse impact on our business and financial condit